simonhmartin/twisst/README.md

 ```
 Given a tree with any number of tips (or leaves), each belonging to a particular taxon, the weighting of each taxon topology is defined as the fraction of all unique sub-trees, in which each taxon is represented by a single tip, that match that topology.
 Topology weighting therefore reduces the complexity of the full tree to a number of values, each giving the proportionate contribution of a particular taxon tree to the full tree.

 This code implements the method *Twisst* (topology weighting by iterative sampling of sub-trees), which does what it says: it computes the weightings by iteratively sampling sub-trees from the full tree and checking their topology.
 This can be slow if there are many tips (e.g. 4 taxa with ten tips each gives 10 000 unique subtrees to consider.
-But there are some shortcuts to speed things up.
+But there are some shortcuts to speed things up - see [Weighting Method](#weighting-method) below.

-Firstly, monophyletic groups of samples from the same taxon can be collapsed and weighted appropriately.
-This dramatically reduces the number of unique subtrees to consider.
-However, in some cases there are still too many to compute the weighting in reasonable time.
-In these cases it is best to randomly sample a limited number of subtrees and take the estimates weightings.
-The errors are binomially distributed, so it's possible to also estimate confidence intervals.

 ---
 ### Papers